Local systems and vanishing Maslov class: Notation and conventions

 \section{Notation and conventions}

 We will assume that $X$ is a connected smooth closed manifold of dimension at least 6.
+The non-connected cases and statements are easy to infer from the connected case.
 To prove the theorem in the lower dimension (where we assumed $W_X=D^*X$) we may simply replace $X$ by $X\times S^6$ and $L\subset T^*X$ by $L \times S^6 \subset T^*X \times T^* S^6$.
-The non-connected cases and statements are easy to infer from the connected case.

 We will let $(W, \omega=d\lambda)$ denote \emph{any} compact Liouville domain (with contact boundary).
 We let $W_X$ denote the Weinstein domain obtained from $X$ as described in the introduction, on $D^*X$ we use the tautological one-form $\lambda=-pdq$.
 We will give more details on the construction of $W_X$ in Section~\ref{sec:constr-w_x-skel}.